We have five factories and 19 years of experience in plant extracts

 3. Modulation of Cell Signaling: Citrus bioflavonoids can modulate the activity of various cell signaling pathways, such as the nuclear factor-kappa B (NF-κB) pathway, which is a central mediator of the inflammatory response.

-4. Protection of Endothelial Cells: By reducing inflammation, Citrus bioflavonoids can protect endothelial cells that line the blood vessels, thus helping to maintain vascular health.
+4. Protection of Endothelial Cells: By reducing inflammation, citrus bioflavonoids can protect endothelial cells that line the blood vessels, thus helping to maintain vascular health.

-5. Support for Joint Health: The anti-inflammatory effects of Citrus bioflavonoids can also contribute to the relief of symptoms associated with arthritis and other joint disorders.
+5. Support for Joint Health: The anti-inflammatory effects of citrus bioflavonoids can also contribute to the relief of symptoms associated with arthritis and other joint disorders.

 6. Gastrointestinal Health: They may help reduce inflammation in the gastrointestinal tract, potentially alleviating symptoms of inflammatory bowel diseases.